FelixHochwallnerAIT/openAbsorptionSolver/README.md

 # openAbsorptionSolver

-A software package to calculate open absorption of falling film absorbers using OpenFOAM v7 (org).
+A software package to calculate open absorption of falling film absorbers based on OpenFOAM v7 from the OpenFOAM Foundation.

 ---